 Professor of English

 Office: Room 208, World Affairs Center

-I published a book on mechanical models of feeling and community in the nineteenth century and enjoy teaching interdisciplinary courses on literature, science, technology, environmental studies, media studies, literary adaptation, and evolving concepts of human and posthuman identity.
-I welcome pursuing projects with students interested in literary-historical criticism or in writing science fiction or neo-Victorian/ historical fiction.
-Students in my classes also often curate their own art exhibits (such as Green Romanticism and Frankenstein 200).
+I published a book on mechanical models of feeling and community in the Victorian period, and enjoy teaching courses on literature, science, technology, environmental studies, media studies, literary adaptation, and evolving forms of human and posthuman identity.
+My current “passion project” explores fantasies of technological design and spiritual intelligence from Charles Babbage to the present.

 My research has been recognized by fellowships and awards from the American Council of Learned Societies, the American Philosophical Society, the Associated Colleges of the Midwest, the British Society for Literature and Science, the National Endowment for the Humanities, and the North American Victorian Studies Association.

 When I’m not teaching or researching, you can find me running very slowly, hanging out with my family and cats, or ESL tutoring for Beloit’s Stateline Literacy Council.
 My parents came to the US as non-native English speakers from the Middle East (from the Armenian diaspora in Syria and Turkey), so I have a particular soft spot for foreign students and people interested in studying and traveling abroad.